 - Being forced into a corner: A character has no easy way out but is compelled to make a decision through external forces.
 The classic example of this is Sophie’s Choice (1979), the tragic (and controversial) story of a woman imprisoned in Auschwitz who must choose which of her children lives

-Character dilemmas can deepen existing tensions.
+Character dilemmas often deepen existing tensions.
 For example, when Quoyle discovers the severed head in the suspense example from The Shipping News, this could in turn become a dilemma.
 Who should Quoyle tell first?
 What will the consequences of uncovering this murder be?
 Creating gripping sequences of dilemmas, choices, and further dilemmas that arise from these choices creates sustained tension.